Yuiki/Qiita4Jv2/README.md

 ```

 ##### Obtain a authorized url and new access token
-You can issue a new access token in <a href="https://qiita.com/settings/tokens/new" target="_blank">https://qiita.com/settings/tokens/new</a>
+You can issue a new access token on <a href="https://qiita.com/settings/tokens/new" target="_blank">https://qiita.com/settings/tokens/new</a>
 However, if you want to get an autorized page and a new access token, please follow the instructions below.

-1 Create a new qiita application in <a href="https://qiita.com/settings/applications/new" target="_blank">https://qiita.com/settings/applications/new</a>
+1 Create a new qiita application on <a href="https://qiita.com/settings/applications/new" target="_blank">https://qiita.com/settings/applications/new</a>
 2 Set the issued client id and client secret.
 ```Java
 qiita.setClientInformation("client_id", "client_secret");